Crohn disease, skin alterations K50.9

 This section has been translated automatically.

-Crohn's disease is probably mediated by autoimmunological processes.
-In addition to genetic influences (mutations in chromosome 12 and 16 are discussed - see below Crohn's disease), dietary factors, oral anticonceptives, smoking, the intestinal flora and the permeability of the intestinal wall play a role.
-A disturbed permeability of the mucosa seems to be etiologically significant.
+Crohn's disease is presumably mediated by autoimmunological processes.
+In addition to genetic influences (mutations in chromosome 12 and 16 are being discussed - see Crohn's disease below), dietary factors, oral contraceptives, smoking, the intestinal flora and the permeability of the intestinal wall also play a role.
+Impaired permeability of the mucosa appears to be etiologically significant.
 Mutations of the so-called NOD receptors are thought to play a pathogenetic role.
-First data, the disease could be triggered by bacterial antigens, seem to gain importance.
-Mycobacterium avium paratuberculosis (MAP) is considered the main suspect.
+Initial data suggesting that the disease could be triggered by bacterial antigens appear to be gaining in importance.
+The main suspect is Mycobacterium avium paratuberculosis (MAP).

-Further associations are known, for example with the autophagy factor ATG17L1 and the interleukin receptor IL23R.
+Further associations are known, including with the autophagy factor ATG17L1 and the interleukin receptor IL23R.

 Manifestation